-The employers participating in the OPEB plan made contributions of \$346.4 million and \$421.2 million and the State of New Jersey, as the non-employer contributing entity, contributed \$43.9 million and \$53.5 million for fiscal years 2019 and 2018, respectively.
+The employers participating in the OPEB plan made contributions of \$346.4 million and the State of New Jersey, as the non-employer contributing entity, contributed \$43.9 million for fiscal year 2019.

 The State sets the employer contribution rate based on a pay-as-you-go basis rather than the actuarial determined contribution an amount actuarially determined in accordance with the parameters of GASB Statement No. 75.
 The actuarial determined contribution represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and any unfunded actuarial liabilities (or funding excess) of the plan-using a systematic and rational method over a closed period equal to the average of the expected remaining service lives of all employees that are provided with OPEB through the Plan.
-The Borough's contributions to the State Health Benefits Program Fund-Local Government Retired Plan for post-retirement benefits for the years ended December 31, 2019, 2018 and 2017 were \$320,005, \$458,002 and \$514,082, respectively, which equaled the required contributions for each year.
-In addition, the Borough's reimbursements to eligible retired employees for Medicare Part B insurance coverage for the years ended December 31, 2019, 2018 and 2017 were \$26,395, \$23,527 and \$19,732, respectively.
+The Borough's contributions to the State Health Benefits Program Fund-Local Government Retired Plan for post-retirement benefits for the years ended December 31, 2020, 2019 and 2018 were \$329,937, \$320,005 and \$458,002, respectively, which equaled the required contributions for each year.
+In addition, the Borough's reimbursements to eligible retired employees for Medicare Part B insurance coverage for the years ended December 31, 2020, 2019 and 2018 were \$33,622, \$26,395 and \$23,527, respectively.